A feature of the Monterey Peninsula Toy Box

 In 1971 Amtrak took over most of the nation's passenger services, and it continues to operate the only regularly-scheduled interstate rail service.
 Amtrak's route structure is but a mere skeleton compared to the lines that existed a half century ago, but it still provides a valuable service.
 Although trains are not currently seen on the shores of Monterey Bay, Amtrak's popular Coast Starlight, which runs between Los Angeles and Seattle, stops daily in Salinas.
 A dedicated Amtrak Thruway bus connection serves travelers to and from Monterey and Carmel.

-Monterey-Salinas Transit now provides three daily round trip Thruway bus connections to the San Jose Amtrak station where you can catch Capitol Corridor trains to east bay cities and Sacramento, or Caltrain service up the peninsula to San Francisco.
+Monterey-Salinas Transit also provides Thruway bus connections from downtown Monterey and Sand City to the San Jose Amtrak station where you can catch Capitol Corridor trains to east bay cities and Sacramento, or Caltrain service up the peninsula to San Francisco.

 Within the pages of the Del Monte Club Car you will find information on existing and proposed rail services in Monterey County.
 For your amusement, Mr. Toy has also included some of his rail travelogues, some videos, and links to other rail sites.